pagopa/pn-cicd/cd/README.md

   - microservice execution resources
   - API exposition resources

+## How to define a Continuous Delivery environment

+### Prepare infrastructure repository
+See pn-infra

+### Prepare a microservice repository
+TODO Descrivere struttura minima

-## Initialize a Continuous Delivery environment
+### Initialize a Continuous Delivery environment

 Prepare a configuration file as described in the next section and use the [boostrap.sh](bootstrap/bootstrap.sh) script.